pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 ### Creating resource types

 Before you can create and manage individual resources, you have to create resource types.
-A resource type may, for example, represent the following:
+Assume, for instance, that you want to manage an individual resource such as a person named "Robin Doe".
+This person works as a guide for your museum.
+In that case, you create a resource type named "Guides".

+This is a prerequisite for later creating the individual resource named "Robin Doe".
+The section [Managing individual resources](#managing-individual-resources) covers that later step.

- - staff such as guides, instructors, supervisors, etc.
+If you want to manage staff such as guides, instructors, supervisors, etc., create a resource type for staff.
- - facilities such as specialized rooms, sports courts, theater halls, etc.
+If you want to manage facilities such as specialized rooms, sports courts, theater halls, etc., create a resource type for facilities.
- - equipment such as audio guides, film screening equipment, pedal boats, etc.
+If you want to manage equipment such as audio guides, film screening equipment, pedal boats, etc., create a resource type for equipment.

+Creating these types is a prerequisite for creating individual resources The section [Managing individual resources](#managing-individual-resources) covers that.

 You can use pretix to manage any kind of resource and create a resource type for it.
 You should create exactly one resource type for every type of resource that you want to manage.